mbuhidar/retro_typein_games/README.md

 programs focused on tokenizing magazine type-in programs popular in the 1980s.
 Given an input text file containing BASIC source code in magazine type-in format, it checks the typed line entries against line checksums that were printed in the magazines to insure program is bug-free.
-It then outputs an executable .prg file for direct use with an emulator or original hardware.
+It both outputs the checksums to the terminal and writes a file with the extension '.chk' for comparison with the checksums printed in the magazine or with a '.ref' file containing the line numbers and checksums from the magazine.
+Finally, it outputs an executable '.prg' file for direct use with an emulator or original hardware.

 ### Usage